tendermint/tendermint/spec/abci/abci.md

   - `Type (string)`: Type of Merkle proof and how it's encoded.
   - `Key ([]byte)`: Key in the Merkle tree that this proof is for.
   - `Data ([]byte)`: Encoded Merkle proof for the key.

+### Snapshot

+- **Fields**:
+  - `Height (uint64)`: The height at which the snapshot was taken (after commit).
+  - `Format (uint32)`: An application-specific snapshot format, allowing applications to version their snapshot data format and make backwards-incompatible changes.
+Tendermint does not interpret this.
+  - `Chunks (uint32)`: The number of chunks in the snapshot.
+Must be at least 1 (even if empty).
+  - `Hash (bytes)`: An arbitrary snapshot hash.
+Must be equal only for identical snapshots across nodes.
+Tendermint does not interpret the hash, it only compares them.
+  - `Metadata (bytes)`: Arbitrary application metadata, for example chunk hashes or other verification data.

+- **Usage**:
+  - Used for state sync snapshots, see [separate section](apps.md#state-sync) for details.
+  - A snapshot is considered identical across nodes only if _all_ fields are equal (including `Metadata`).
+Chunks may be retrieved from all nodes that have the same snapshot.
+  - When sent across the network, a snapshot message can be at most 4 MB.